Motorcycle track day tips for beginners

 Look after yourself

 A helmet with ACU gold-standard approval, armoured track boots and decent gloves are a must.
 Good leathers with CE-approved shoulder, elbow, knee armour are essential.
 Two- piece, zipped-together suits are permitted but a one-piece is better.
+Find some of our recommended kit here.

 One final word: using old, tired gear so you can save your new gear ‘for best’ is madness: protect yourself as best you can.